Public Health England has issued further guidance about attending funerals.

 There is an increased risk of transmission of coronavirus (COVID-19) where families and communities come together following the death of a loved one, from any cause.

-While funerals are an important part of grieving for a loved one, it is strongly advised that the actions detailed in the Public Health guidance are taken to reduce the spread of infection.
+Funerals are an important part of grieving for a loved one and can proceed without delay, but it is strongly advised that the actions detailed in the Public Health guidance are taken to reduce the spread of infection.

 Who can attend a funeral?